gkarwchan/hugoblogsource/content/posts/2023_10_27_OAuth_OpenID_AuthenticationFlow_In_Plain_English.md

 2. Single Page Application (SPA), where the client is a thick JavaScript application that can be hosted on any place, and it called different API application.
 3. Mobile native APP.
 4. Local desktop App.
-Each type has its matching OAuth
+Each type has its matching OAuth, and each `flow` communicate to the `Authorization Server (SA)` using different services and end point.

 | Application Type | OAuth Flow |
 | ----- | ----- |